 What is the GDPR?

 The General Data Protection Regulation, or GDPR, is a new law in the European Union.
-It’s set to take effect May 25, 2018.
+It took effect on May 25, 2018.

 The GDPR gives people in the EU greater control over their online data and adds new requirements for businesses that handle that data.
 Those requirements affect both the companies that control the data, including some Acuity customers, and the companies that process it, including Acuity.